 Even when I think back to my very first tour (how I refer to each stay) people were dropping in, people I barely knew, even expats.

 Why are these Mexican visitors so important to me?
 As I stand there sweating and apologizing (and uncorking the wine), they are quick to remind me that I am in my own home... and to them I'm beautiful.

 Most recent: Five scenarios in ten days of how even a little Spanish makes a difference.

-Kerry Baker is a blogger and author of two books, the "Interactive Guide to Learning Spanish Free Online," a curation of the best free tools online, with links and study plans, and "If Only I Had a Place," a guide to renting in Mexico for potential expats.
+I'm Kerry Baker and author of two books, the "Interactive Guide to Learning Spanish Free Online," a curation of the best free tools online, with links and study plans.
+Don't be one of those expats who doesn't speak any Spanish!

 The Guide takes you via interactive links, to the best free tool and site features on the web, most you'd never find in a Google search (like the ones based in Spanish).
 Study from your laptop e-reader or tablet, like the Amazon Fire.

 I love my Acer Aspire for studying.
 It's a slim, lightweight laptop that perfect for traveling frequently between countries.
 Well worth the investment.

 Her second book "If Only I Had a Place," is a guide to renting in Mexico for potential expats, giving yo a system to rent luxuriously year after years.
 The new book includes a listing of rental concierges in all the most popular expat cities.
 Check out the reviews!